Elisabeth of Romania: Queen of the Hellenes

 Meanwhile, the disaster of the Greco-Turkish War forced King Constantine I to abdicate, which pushed George on to the throne (27 September 1922).
 The new king, however, had no power, and he and his queen were unable to resolve the repression organized by revolutionaries who took power against the representatives of the old regime.
 The new royal couple saw with anguish the near execution of Prince Andrew (the king's uncle) at the Trial of the Six.

 Despite this difficult context, Elisabeth tried to make herself useful to her adopted country.
 To respond to the influx of refugees originating from Anatolia, the Queen had built shacks on the outskirts of Athens.
 To carry out her projects, she mobilized her family and asked her mother, Queen Marie, to send wood and other materials.

 However, Elisabeth found it increasingly difficult to cope with Greece and its revolutionary climate.
-Her love for George II was over, and her letters to her mother show how much she worried for her future.
+Any love she had for George II was over, and her letters to her mother show how much she worried for her future.
 Her correspondence also revealed that she had no desire to have children.

 After an attempted monarchist coup d'état in October 1923, the situation of the royal couple became even more precarious.
 On 19 December 1923 King George II and his wife were forced into exile by the revolutionary government.
 With Prince Paul (the king's brother and heir-presumptive to the throne), they then departed for Romania, where they learned of the proclamation of the Second Hellenic Republic on 25 March 1924.